GreatApo/GreatFit/README.md

 - New calories progress bar (set target in settings)
 - New heart-rate progress bar (min 0 bpm, max 200 bpm)
 - New world time widget, you can select the time difference it displays
+- New notifications widget, see unread notifications (needs amazfit service+phone app)
 - Better image resolution when raising hand
 - Status bar position and enable/disable
+- Many other options available in settings

 ### Tutorial for devs and stylers